 - Be aware of liability.
 Those who post are responsible for their content.
-Individuals have been held liable for online commentary defined by courts as proprietary, copyrighted, defamatory, libelous and obscene.
+Individuals have been held liable for online commentary as defined by courts as proprietary, copyrighted, defamatory, libelous and obscene.

 “Social medium” is defined as any communication tool that exists to facilitate the dissemination of information through social interaction using extremely accessible and scalable electronic publishing techniques.
-Examples include, but are not limited to: wikis, blogs, vlogs, Facebook, YouTube, Twitter, Linkedin, MySpace, Tumblr and Pinterest.
+Examples include, but are not limited to: wikis, blogs, vlogs, Facebook, YouTube, Twitter, Linkedin, MySpace, Tumblr, and Pinterest.

 “Post” is defined as making any content accessible to others via a social medium; it also refers to such content.